 - Magic: The Gathering has a high fantasy version of this in Ravnica.
 The city covers the primary planet in one plane of an infinite Multiverse.

-- Although the plane didn't used to be that way; in fact, there are still remnants of the wilds on Ravnica, and are primarily the home of the Gruul Clans and some members of Selesnya.
+- The plane didn't use to be that way; in fact, there are still remnants of the wilds on Ravnica, most of them in Ravinca's expansive and poorly explored Undercity or in ruined and overgrown areas of the world-city, and are primarily the home of the Gruul Clans and some members of the Selesnya Conclave.

 - Return To Ravnica addressed the question of why Ravnica doesn't have any large natural bodies of water.
 Turns out that they paved over the oceans.
 After the failure of the guildpact the merfolk living beneath Ravnica began to sink huge sections of the city.